CITeR-Research/Face-Iris-Research-Ensemble-Q-FIRE-II/README.md

 Visible, NIR, and LWIR image sequences collected at varying distances and quality.
 Collected at Clarkson University.
 Funded by the CITeR and National Science Foundation.
 Please see links below for additional details.

 This biometric dataset collection contains data of three biometric modalities and multiple sensors:

---NIR Face and Iris
+- NIR Face and Iris

---Visible Face
+- Visible Face

---LWIR Face
+- LWIR Face

---Voice Recording
+- Voice Recording

 The purpose of this data collection protocol is to develop a multi-biometric database which includes iris and face quality images, along with voice for varying distances, a range of quality, and natural behavior.